 As mentioned previously, federal regulation requires 2 and 4-year performance targets.
+The 2 and 4-year targets are not required for the initial TAMP submittal in April 2018 but will be included in the final TAMP submitted in June 2019.
 The implied 2 and 4-year targets from the 10-year projected condition based on expected funding are included in this TAMP.
-NMDOT worked with all five MPO's on setting and adopting performance targets for pavement and bridge conditions in addition to attending various meetings and presenting NMDOT's TAMP to various audiences for input on the TAMP.
+Additional coordination and collaboration with Metropolitan Planning Organizations will occur as targets are established.